 “Cleveland is indeed a hidden gem for those who bother to take a glance under its rusty roots,” says Tricia McCune of Cleveland’s Goto Foodie.
 “We’re an affordable city with a rich variety of food, art, nature and cultural experiences.”

 - Sokolowski’s — If you truly want to taste what Cleveland is all about, head just south of Cleveland.
-This is the oldest family-owned restaurant in Cleveland, and the parking lot has one of the most breathtaking views of the city.
+The oldest family-owned restaurant in Cleveland, the parking lot has one of the most breathtaking views of the city.
 This cafeteria-style Polish restaurant puts the dessert first because once you see the portion sizes of the meals, you’ll make the terrible mistake of missing out on the French silk pie.
-But don’t worry about over indulging; there are carry out container stations in every corner of the dining room.
+But don’t worry about over-indulging; there are carry out container stations in every corner of the dining room.